california-energy-commission/MIDAS/appendix-f.md

 | `USCA-SGIP-SGFC-XXXX` | `USCA-SGIP-MOER-{REGION}` with `QueryType=realtime` |
 | `USCA-SGIP-SGHT-XXXX` | `USCA-SGIP-MOER-{REGION}` with `QueryType=alldata` or `/api/HistoricalData` |

-Calls to deprecated RINs will return `410 Gone` with a message pointing to the canonical RIN and suggested `QueryType`.
-Deprecated RINs will remain visible in `GET /HistoricalRINList` only when `includeDeprecated=true` is passed.

 ---

 ### New RINs: `USCA-SGIP-MOER-{REGION}`